HKUST-KnowComp/PCR4ALL/README.md

 #### Dataset Format

+Dataset: a dictionary with keys including train_data, dev_data, test_data, gender_test to visit the corresponding split;

-    Datatset: a list of WSC-style questions.
+    Split: a list of WSC-style questions;

         Question: a dictionary.
 The keys and values are: